-World Detail setting controls the detail of textures in buildings, trees, ground, and champion models, etc. the higher, the better visual experience you will have at the price of performance.
+The World Detail setting controls details like texture in buildings, trees, ground, and champion models, etc. Remeber that the higher the setting, the better visual experience you’ll have at the expense of performance.

-Going above the medium settings enables lights, glow, and Bloom, etc. which are extra unnecessary effects.
-Disable them to increase your game performance and your gameplay.
+And going above the medium settings enables lights, glow, Bloom, etc. Which are entirely unnecessary effects.
+Disable them to increase your game’s performance and improve your gameplay.
 You can spot enemies easier and get easy kills.

 Shadow Detail: Low.

-Lower the better.
-The game will run must faster.
+The lower the better.
+This will help the game run much faster.
 Also, shadows don’t give any gameplay advantage in this game.
-So you can safely lower it.
+So you can safely lower it with no issues whatsoever.